AmHelm/example-html-webpage/README.md

 ## Adding login authentication

 To secure the webpage we had added a login authentication method, where there can be multiple users.
 It should work like this:
-A user submits their usrname and password, which is sent to the backenend through the api/login endpoint.
+A user submits their username and password, which is sent to the backend through the api/login endpoint.
 The backend contains a list of users (username + hashed password) and checks the password against a stored hash.
+If it matches the program generates a random token and stores it in the hashmap and sends it to the frontend as a cookie.
+The middleware can then check the cookie-stored token against the backend hashmap stored token, and chose to proceed or reject user access.

 ## Putting the project on the remote server